reconvene/chatGPTAutoAnswerForOCS/README.md

 **Thanks to [this](https://github.com/chatanywhere/GPT_API_free) project for providing the free ChatGPT API**

-This is a simple project.
-Its purpose is to encapsulate the ChatGPT API through Node.js+Express to achieve the desired effect.
+This is a simple project to demonstrate how to encapsulate the ChatGPT API through Node.js+Express to achieve the desired goal.

 HOW TO USE
 ---